Sales Tax: What is it and How to Add it (Charge it) to the Listed Selling Prices (Before Tax)

 What is the "Sales Tax"?
 What is the "Sales Tax Rate"?

 Its equivalent in Europe is the Value Added Tax (VAT) and in Canada, the Goods and Services Tax (GST - HST in provinces where the provincial and federal taxes have been harmonized).

 To continue our example, cities and/or municipalities of California are also allowed to collect their own sales tax with rates ranging up to 1.75%.
-So a combined sales tax rate could build up to 7.75% or even more if we also add up the county sales tax rate...
+So a combined sales tax rate could build up to 7.75% or even more if we also add the individual county sales tax rate...

-A significant volume of documentation is gathered in order to prove which economic entity is ultimately liable for charging the end users the sales tax along with the price of sold items or services.
+A significant volume of documentation is gathered in order to determine which economic entity is ultimately liable for charging the end users the sales tax along with the price of sold items or services.